spencerprettygood/ailogogenerator/docs/archive/telemetry.md

 ## Why Not OpenTelemetry?

-OpenTelemetry was causing build failures and runtime errors due to:

-1. Dependency on Node.js-specific modules like `async_hooks` that don't exist in browser environments
-2. Complex dependency chains and initialization requirements
-3. Integration issues with Next.js 15, particularly in Edge Runtime
+OpenTelemetry is not used in this project.
+All blockers, patches, and config hacks have been removed.
+Our custom telemetry system is the only solution in use.

 ## Our Solution

-We've implemented a custom telemetry system that:

-1. Works in both Node.js and browser environments
+- Works in both Node.js and browser environments
-2. Has zero external dependencies
+- Has zero external dependencies
-3. Provides all essential telemetry features (events, spans, metrics)
+- Provides all required metrics and event tracking
-4. Integrates seamlessly with Next.js middleware and API routes
+- Integrates seamlessly with Next.js middleware and API routes
-5. Has minimal performance impact
+- Has minimal performance impact

 ## Features